tarantool/doc/doc/reference/reference_lua/box_stat/net.rst

 .. function:: net()

-    Shows network activity: the number of bytes sent and received, the number of connections, and the number of active requests (current, average, and total).
+    Shows network activity: the number of bytes sent and received, the number of connections, streams, and requests (current, average, and total).

     :return: in the tables that ``box.stat.net()`` returns: